SilkGoldFish/Compilers-Principles/README.md

 3.YOU'VE INPUT A WRONG WORD(STARTS WITH DIGITS)<br>

 ## Spell Error
-1.ALL THE SPELLING ERROR OF RESERVED WORD EXCEPT 'ODD' CAN BE DETECTED<br>
+1.SPELLING ERROR OF RESERVED WORD EXCEPT 'ODD' OR FIRST WORD OF <STATEMENT> CAN BE DETECTED<br>

 ## Grammar Error
 (Error inside **&lt;exp&gt;** can't be detected)<br>